nrb/Intro-to-Python-Presentation/presentation.rst

 What is Python?
 ===============

-A dynamically typed, interpreted, general purpose programming language Open source, BSD-like license
+A object-oriented, dynamically typed, interpreted, general purpose programming language Open source, BSD-like license
 Supported on lots of platforms